A barrier of fear has been broken in Iran. The regime may be at a point of no return - KESQ

 Across Iran, protesters seem intent on exposing the weaknesses of a clerical establishment which is widely accused of corruption and has stamped out dissent with arbitrary detentions and even mass executions.

-Now, protests crop up sporadically in various parts of Tehran throughout each day.
+Protests crop up sporadically in various parts of the capital throughout each day.
 At night, a chant that has become a staple of the protests — “death to the dictator” — sounds from the rooftops of buildings.
 It’s a reference to Khamenei, who was once considered beyond reproach because of his elevated clerical status.

 ‘This is not the end’